ray-project/ray/doc/source/data/key-concepts.rst

 .. image:: images/dataset-pipeline-2-mini.svg

-Dataset pipelines can be read in a streaming fashion by one consumer, or split into multiple sub-pipelines and read in parallel by multiple consumers for distributd training.
+Dataset pipelines can be read in a streaming fashion by one consumer, or split into multiple sub-pipelines and read in parallel by multiple consumers for distributed training.
 See the :ref:`Dataset Pipelines Guide <pipelining_datasets>` for an in-depth guide on pipelining compute.